Watertown (album): History and recording

 In 1969, Sinatra's sales were low.
 To try to combat this, he agreed to record a concept album with Bob Gaudio and Frankie Valli of the Four Seasons and singer-songwriter Jake Holmes.
 Sinatra was no stranger to concept albums, having done them in the past, such as In the Wee Small Hours in 1955.
 Gaudio and Valli brought Sinatra a fully written album that told the story of a man raising his two young sons in Watertown after his wife leaves him for the city.

 The album's orchestral tracks were recorded in New York at Columbia 30th Street Studio, also referred to as "The Church".
 Unlike previous work, Sinatra did not record with the orchestra, but he did attend the recording sessions for the music.
-He recorded his vocals over the pre-recorded tracks at United/Western Studios on Sunset Boulevard in Hollywood.
+He recorded his vocals over the pre-recorded tracks at United Western Recorders on Sunset Boulevard in Hollywood.
 He would never again record his vocals without a live orchestra.

 Recording for the music took place from July 14 to 17 and October 13.
 Tracks 5 and 10 were recorded on July 14, tracks 1, 4, and 6 on July 15, tracks 8 and 9 on July 16, and 3,7, and 11 on July 17.
 "Michael and Peter", "Lady Day" and "For a While" were rerecorded October 13.

 Sinatra recorded his vocals in California from August 25 to 27 and October 31.
 Tracks 5,9,10, and 11 were recorded on August 25, 1 and 8 on August 26 and 2 and 7 on August 27.
 Sinatra went back into the studio on October 31 to finish vocals for "Elizabeth", "Michael and Peter", and "For a While".

 "I Would Be in Love (Anyway)" reached #77 in the Canadian pop charts, and #4 on the US Adult Contemporary charts.

 Story

 The album is told in two parts with an epilogue.
-Part 1 is tracks 1-5 and tells the story of the main character's disbelief in his wife leaving.
-Part 2 is tracks 6-10 and tells of the main character's desperation.
+Part 1 is tracks 1–5 and tells the story of the main character's disbelief in his wife leaving.
+Part 2 is tracks 6–10 and tells of the main character's desperation.
 A 1994 CD bonus track "Lady Day" tells the story of his wife leaving Watertown for the city.

 Jake Holmes, the lyricist, explained the story of each track to Ed O'Brien for the liner notes: